-CIS 200 COMPUTERS IN SOCIETY (IT CERTIFICATE LEVELII)
+CIS 200 COMPUTERS IN SOCIETY (IT CERTIFICATE LEVEL II)

 An introductory computer literacy course that presents the history, present state, and future role of computers in our society.
-It will introduce the history of computers, basic software and hardware terminology, social and ethical issues, privacy and security concerns, health and environmental issues, the Internet, and an introduction to future and emerging technologies.
-Fall, Spring; Spring, Summer online.
+It will introduce the history of computers, basic software and hardware terminology, social and ethical issues, privacy and security concerns, health and environmental issues, the internet, and an introduction to future and emerging technologies.
+Fall, Spring; Summer online.

-CIS 204 PROGRAMMING I 3 S.H.
+CIS 204 PROGRAMMING I

 An introduction to programming using a language such as Visual Basic.Net.
 Topics include basic control structure, data types, objects, properties, and programming events.
+Pre-requisite: CIS 109.
 Fall.